chocolateboy/string_splitter/README.md

 # COMPATIBILITY

-StringSplitter is tested and supported on all versions of ruby [supported by the ruby-core team](https://www.ruby-lang.org/en/downloads/branches/), i.e., currently, Ruby 2.3 and above.
+StringSplitter is tested and supported on all versions of Ruby [supported by the ruby-core team](https://www.ruby-lang.org/en/downloads/branches/), i.e., currently, Ruby 2.3 and above.

 # VERSION